john32b/djTui/example/readme.md

 **Requirements**:

 - nodeJS setup on system
-- https://github.com/johndimi/djNode ( a simple nodeJS helper )
+- https://github.com/johndimi/djNode/releases/tag/v0.4 ( A simple nodeJS helper, get V0.4 )
 - https://github.com/HaxeFoundation/hxnodejs ( the nodeJS externs for haxe )

 Using a command line, navigate to the `examples` folder and run **`haxe build_nodejs.hxml`**\